AshStuff/dissm/implicitshapes/SDF_PREDICT.md

 # Predicting shape parameters through the SDF

 Ideally, we want to predict shape parameters based on minimzing some divergence measure between a ground truth (GT) mask/sdf and the predicted SDF.
-In many ways, this is identical to predicting shape parameters directly, but the forward and backward passes and loss will propagate through the shape decoder.
+In many ways, this is identical to predicting shape parameters directly, but the forward and backward passes and loss will propagate through the shape decoder/embedder.

 ## Create GT SDF coordinate/value pairs